casper-network/ceps/text/0037-node-upgrades.md

 and 102 indicates the node should be downgraded to a previous version.
 These exit codes are read and reacted to by the launcher.

 On startup, the launcher either tries to read its previously cached state from disk, or assumes a fresh start.
+Information cached includes which mode of operation the node was executed in, the protocol version, the path to the node binary and the path to the config folder.

 On a fresh start, the launcher searches for the lowest installed version of `casper-node` and starts running it in validator mode.

 If the launcher cannot find an appropriate version at any stage of upgrading or downgrading, it exits with an error.